Yul Moldauer: 2018

 In October, Moldauer competed at the 2018 World Championships in Doha, Qatar.
 He and the U.S. team finished fourth in the team competition.
-He went on to place 12th in the all-around final and fourth in the floor exercise final.
+He placed 12th in the all-around final and fourth in the floor exercise final.
+In 2018, USA Gymnastics named him the 2018 Male Athlete of the Year.

 2019

 Moldauer competed at the 2019 Winter Cup in Las Vegas, finishing first in the all-around.
 Moldauer won his third consecutive American Cup all-around title in March at the 2019 American Cup, just 0.001 of a point ahead of fellow American Sam Mikulak.
 Moldauer suffered from right elbow pain and did not compete for six weeks.
+In April 2019, he was presented with the Nissen Emery Award, an annual prize given to the top male gymnast in the National Collegiate Athletic Association.

 In August at the 2019 U.S. National Championships, he again won the silver medal in the all-around behind Sam Mikulak.
 Additionally, he won silver medals on floor exercise and parallel bars.

-2020
+2020–21

-Moldauer competed at the 2020 Winter Cup in Las Vegas, finishing first on vault, third on parallel bars, fourth on pommel horse and fifth all-around.
+Moldauer competed at the 2020 Winter Cup in Las Vegas, finishing first on vault, third on parallel bars, fourth on pommel horse, and fifth all-around.
 Due to his results at the Winter Cup Challenge, he was named to the 2020 senior men's team.

-2021

-Moldauer finished first on parallel bars, third all-around, third on floor, fourth on pommel horse and fifth on still rings at the 2021 Winter Cup Challenge in Indianapolis, Indiana.
-At 2021 U.S. Gymnastics Championships in Fort Worth, Texas he finished first on parallel bars, second all-around and third on floor and still rings.
+Moldauer finished first on parallel bars, third all-around, third on floor, fourth on pommel horse, and fifth on still rings at the 2021 Winter Cup Challenge in Indianapolis, Indiana.
+At 2021 U.S. Gymnastics Championships in Fort Worth, Texas, he finished first on parallel bars, second all-around, and third on floor and still rings.
 Moldauer was named to the 2020 Olympic team alongside Brody Malone, Sam Mikulak, and Shane Wiskus.
 He secured his spot on the team by finishing second in the all-around and finishing in top three on at least three apparatuses at the 2020 Olympic Trials in St. Louis, Missouri.

-In November Moldauer competed at the Arthur Gander Memorial.
+In November, Moldauer competed at the Arthur Gander Memorial.
 He won the four-event all-around, beating Nikita Nagornyy in the tie-breaker.